zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 Inertia offers a simple yet powerful solution to organize pages (which are just Vue components) in a folder structure and have them auto-init, with all their required props, from the Rails controller level.

 At the same time, this still feels familiar to how we do Rails today.
 We can use all Ruby features and Rails conventions to create the data/props for the response, using existing helpers etc. The only thing we change is the response format, from HTML to JSON.
-See [how Intertia works](https://inertiajs.com/how-it-works) for more details.
+See [how Inertia works](https://inertiajs.com/how-it-works) for more details.

 #### Future opportunities